School of Journalism and Mass Communication

 180 Beginning Photojournalism (3).
 Permission of the school.
 An introductory course in photojournalistic technique and content gathering.
 Students photograph, edit, and publish assignments, including general news events, sports, feature and portrait assignments, and a picture story.

 181 Intermediate Photojournalism (3).
 Prerequisite, JOMC 180.
 Permission of the school.
 Students expand their personal photographic vision and professional portfolio by honing their knowledge and skills of studio and location lighting, propping, and styling.
 Students learn studio and location portraiture and photo illustration and create a photo essay or portrait series.

 182 Introduction to Graphic Design (3).
 Permission of the school.
 Principles and practices of design, typography, graphics, and production for visual communication for print and electronic media.
 Computer graphics and pagination.

-187 Introduction to Multimedia (3).
+187 Introduction to Interactive Media (3).
 Permission of the school.
 Entry-level course in multimedia storytelling that includes modules on theory; the profession; design; content gathering; and editing, programming, publishing, and usability.

 221 Audio-Video Information Gathering (3).
 Prerequisite, JOMC 153.
 Restricted to declared journalism majors and minors.
 Introduces students to the tools and skills needed to engage in quality news-oriented storytelling with audio, video, and multimedia.
 Students will learn to deliver news stories using multiple platforms, taking advantage of the strengths of each.

 232 Public Relations Writing (3).
 Prerequisites, JOMC 137 and 153.
-Education and practice in communication skills required of public relations practitioners.
-Service-learning course.
+Service-learning course provides hands-on practice in developing multiplatform communication tools (print, digital, and social media) used by public relations practitioners.

 240 Current Issues in Mass Communication (3).
 Analysis of the interrelationships between United States mass media and the society that they serve.